eye-division/madiacharya/_residencies/groundwork-apt.md

 description_markdown: >-
-  In October 2020 I completed a residency at APT Gallery, London with a group of artists who also share a fascination for what can be found in our environment as a starting point.
+  In October 2020 I completed a residency at APT Gallery, London with a group of artists who also share a fascination for what can be found in our environment as a starting point for new work.
 As part of this residency I went to the Thames foreshore several times to collect materials and objects.
-I took them back to the gallery where I continued working with found netting and textiles.
-The textiles where from a&nbsp; silk sari which was bright yellow and red with an intricate pattern.
-As this was around the time of Covid 19 I also created a mask from the same fabric as a way of connecting with my work, somehow merging it.
+I took these back to the gallery where I continued working with found netting and textiles.
+  The textiles where from a silk sari which was bright yellow and red with an intricate pattern.
+As this was around the time of Covid 19 I also created a mask from the same sari as a way of connecting with my work, somehow merging with it.
 _gallery_date:
 permalink: /residencies/Groundwork APT
 archive: false